History of Dedham, Massachusetts, 1700–1799: Churches

 A group of Anglicans began meeting in Clapboardtrees in 1731.
 The first Episcopal church, a simple structure measuring 30' by 40', was built on Court Street in 1758 by a Mr. Durpee.
 (Note: The church was diagonally across from where the current church stands.)
 When the main beam of the church was raised, it broke causing 12 men to fall.
 None were injured.
 It was dedicated in 1761, but it was only plastered and permanent seats installed in 1771.
 When Norfolk County was established in 1792, the congregation offered their building for use of the courts, but it was in such poor condition that the county declined.

 The people of Dedham stoned the church during the American Revolution and then took it over for use as a military storehouse.
-From then on, Clark would secretly conduct services in his house.
+From then on, Clark secretly conducted services in his house.

 The congregation attempted to move the church to Franklin Square in 1797, but the entire structure collapsed, sending a cauldron of bats out of the belfry.
-It was reconstructed in that location 1798 using various portions of an abandoned church in Stoughton.
+It was reconstructed in that location 1798 using portions of an abandoned church in Stoughton.